wingify/wingify.github.io/_posts/2020-09-25-programmatic-authentication-under-iap.md

 }
 ```

-In our node-based automations, where we were making use of the request module to make API calls for their assertion.
+In our Node.js-based automations, we were making use of the **request** module to make API calls for their assertion.
+We overrode it to accommodate the addition of the authorization bearer token in every request that was being made.

 ```javascript
 exports.customRequest = function (options, callback) {